wynessgp/csse332-sp2324-review-session2/README.md

 If the elevator's currently at the ground floor, but it isn't full yet, it will wait to leave for the second floor until it fills up.
 Once it arrives at the second floor, it will do the same waiting process to leave for the ground floor.

+Nobody should be able to force their way into the elevator while it's travelling either.

 Once the elevator reaches a given floor, everyone must get out before the people at the new floor start piling in.

 I've provided you with a couple different scenarios to test your implementation with - here's some important assumptions you can draw from them: